Overview

 The Laidlaw Undergraduate Leadership and Research Program promotes ethical leadership and international research around the world—starting with the passionate leaders and learners found on campuses like Cornell.

-With generous support for your leadership development, a summer abroad putting your skills into action, and research, this two-year cohort program for emerging leaders lays out a path for you to invest your skills, knowledge, and experience make global change.
-As a Laidlaw scholar, your talent and motivation are cultivated through international experiences, leadership training and research, and networking with like-minded peers.
+With generous support for your research, leadership development, and a summer abroad putting your skills into action, this two-year cohort program for emerging leaders lays out a path for you to invest your skills, knowledge, and experience to make global change.
+As a Laidlaw scholar, your talent and motivation are cultivated through international experiences, leadership training, research experience early in your college career, and networking with like-minded peers at 22 of the top research universities around the world.

 Interested in joining our next cohort of scholars?
 Join us for an upcoming information session.